Deputy Director Joan Harrigan-Farrelly

 Joan Harrigan-Farrelly joined the Women’s Bureau, U.S. Department of Labor in December 2012 and serves as the Deputy Director.

-Prior to joining the Women’s Bureau, Joan worked at the U.S. Environmental Protection Agency (EPA) for 14 years and has had the unique opportunity to work in various leadership positions across the Agency.
-Joan has served as the Director of the Antimicrobials Division in the Office of Pesticide Programs; as the Director, Resources Management Division in the Superfund Program; as Branch Chief in the Office of Ground Water and Drinking Water; and as Senior Advisor in EPA's Office of Homeland Security.
+Prior to joining the Women’s Bureau, Ms. Harrigan-Farrelly worked at the U.S. Environmental Protection Agency (EPA) for 14 years and has had the unique opportunity to work in various leadership positions across the Agency.
+She has served as the Director of the Antimicrobials Division in the Office of Pesticide Programs; as the Director, Resources Management Division in the Superfund Program; as Branch Chief in the Office of Ground Water and Drinking Water; and as Senior Advisor in EPA's Office of Homeland Security.

-Prior to her service with EPA, Joan worked at United States Agency for International Development as a Woman in Development Senior Fellow in the Policy Bureau, focusing on gender and environmental issues.
+Prior to her service with EPA, Ms. Harrigan-Farrelly worked at United States Agency for International Development as a Women in Development Senior Fellow in the Policy Bureau, focusing on gender and environmental issues.

 Motto: Service above self